citrez/Everything-I-Know/python/README.md

 ## Notes

+If you want to save a python object, you can save it locally as a pickle file, and reload it at willl.

 A **module** is a bunch of related code saved in a file with the extension .py.
 Python modules help you focus on one small portion of a task rather than an entire problem. .
 With Python modules, you can define separate namespaces to avoid collisions between identifiers in different parts of your application.

 **Packages** are a directory of a collection of modules.
 Packages allow the hierarchical structure of the module namespace.
 Just like we organize our files on a hard drive into folders and sub-folders, we can organize our modules into packages and subpackages.